LoggingNewMemory/Project-Raco/README.md

 - Can adapth to the main Raco.sh
 - Will not collide with other tweaks
 - All Tweaks must send through 1 pull request
+- See the format of other tweaks in Service.sh
 - Your tweaks is not a gimmick

 Support Me: <br />